universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 🔓 Highly device and OS accessible (Win, Mac, Linux, iPhone, Android).\
 🔓 No segregating of players based on experience, skill, or any other factors.\
 🔓 Allow anyone to join any team at any time, no exclusionary mechanics. \
-🔓 No textual communications, instead use pictoral and graphical communications.\
+🔓 No textual communications, instead use pictorial and graphical communications.\
 🔓 Modes of playing that allow low-skilled players and high-skilled players.\
 🔓 Modes of playing that allow for players to be support focused opposed to combat focused.\
 🔓 Low download requirements for low bandwidth tolerance.\